artakhak/JsonQL/docs/_build/html/_sources/MutatingJsonFiles/ReusingCompiledJsonFiles/index.rst.txt

     var companiesJsonTextData = new JsonTextData("Companies",
                 LoadJsonFileHelpers.LoadJsonFile("Companies.json", _sharedExamplesFolderPath), countriesJsonTextData);

-    // Create an instance of JsonQL.Compilation.JsonCompiler here.
+    // Set the value of queryManager to an instance of JsonQL.Compilation.JsonCompiler here.
+    // The value of JsonQL.Compilation.JsonCompiler is normally created by Dependency Injection container
-    // This is normally done once on application start.
+    // and it is normally configured as a singleton.
     JsonQL.Compilation.IJsonCompiler jsonCompiler = null!;

     var cachedCompilationResult = jsonCompiler.Compile(new JsonTextData("FilteredCompanies",